-This section of the Calendar is designed to give students participating in the Canadian Forces Military Studies Programme (Officer Professional Military Education [CFMSP (OPME)]) an overview of the programme.
+This section of the Calendar is designed to give students participating in the Canadian Forces Officer Professional Military Education (OPME) an overview of the programme.
 Students are strongly encouraged to contact the OPME Programme Section if they have any questions pertaining to the programme.
-It should be noted that the university-level course component of this programme has been integrated into the BMASc programme (see above), and also into the other two undergraduate programmes (BA & BSc) offered through DCS.
+It should be noted that most of the university-level course component of this programme has been integrated into the BMASc programme (see above), and also into the other two undergraduate programmes (BA & BSc) offered through DCS.